thinkphp/computer-science-in-c/Gems /GUI/GTK/README.md

 Step 2: Save the Code to a File

 ```
-Save the provided code to a file named main.cpp.
+Save the provided code to a file named app.cpp.

 ```